rmazzier/OpenSetGaitRecognition_PCAA/readme.md

 ```

 ## 1. Setup
-After setting up a new python environment, install the required packages by running:
+After setting up a new Python environment, install the required packages by running:
 ```
 pip install -r requirements.txt
 ```

 ## 2. How to train PCAA

-Our proposed architecture, PCAA, was trained and validated on `mmGait10`, a newly proposed dataset containing radar point cloud traces from 10 human subjects, each with three distinct walking modalities.
+Our proposed architecture, PCAA (Point Cloud Adversarial Autoencoder), was trained and validated on `mmGait10`, a newly proposed dataset containing radar point cloud traces from 10 human subjects, each with three distinct walking modalities.
 The dataset can be downloaded [here](link/to/dataset).

 Our results, reported in Section VI-B and VI-C of the paper, can be reproduced by training the model from scratch.
 To do so: